Yuba-Technology/Archives-old/.github/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` (or `v4-dev` branch if the issue is about v4) in the repository.

 3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.
 Here's a useful template to get you started: [Template for reduced test cases](-project-test-case-template-).

-Guidelines for backend bug reports:

-0. **Validate your Python code** - Use tools like PyLint or PyFlakes to ensure your problem isn't caused by a simple error in your own code.

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` branch in the repository.

-3. **Isolate the problem** &mdash; ideally create a minimal, complete, and verifiable example.
-This could be a few lines of code that reproduces the issue, along with a detailed explanation of the expected versus actual behavior.

-4. **Share your environment** &mdash; detail the version of Python you're using, as well as any relevant libraries or frameworks.
-You can use `pip freeze` to get a list of your Python environment's installed packages and their versions.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.